 Sport is growing as a huge part of entertainment around the world, so it’s no wonder that the sports business continues to grow every year.
-Recently, there have been so many impressive sports marketing campaigns that have created indelible moments with fans worldwide and attracted more fans to the athlete, the team and the sport than before.
-There’s nothing like a good sports marketing example to help explain the attraction to certain teams or sports over others, especially when the internet is increasingly making live broadcast possible to almost any league or event.
+There have been so many impressive sports marketing campaigns that have created indelible moments with fans worldwide and attracted more fans to the athlete, the team and the sport than before.
+There’s nothing like a good sports marketing example to help explain the attraction to certain teams or sports over others.

-In sports, marketing is often used to promote individually sporting events, regular-season games and connect brands with fans.
+In sports, marketing is often used to promote individual sporting events and regular-season games and connect brands with fans.
 If done well, sports marketers at teams, leagues, associations and consumer brands can capture the attention of sports fans and potential sponsors and expand their reach to new audiences.

-We’ve selected 11 incredible sports marketing examples from the thousands we’ve seen across social platforms, and have outlined seven tips to create your own memorable sports marketing campaign.
+We’ve selected 11 incredible and indelible sports marketing examples from the thousands we’ve seen across social platforms.
+And we’ve outlined seven tips to create your own memorable sports marketing campaign.
 We hope these ideas inspire you to create engaging content for your next initiative to attract and engage today’s digital-first fans.

 By definition, sports marketing involves the promotion of sports events, activities, people, sporting events or team products and services.
 In many cases, both past and present, these campaigns have featured athletes as brand ambassadors and endorsers.